-- Article 10 (1) Based on their specialized knowledge and experience, around 1000 certification examiners are appointed in the Ministry of Justice to offer their opinions to the Minister of Justice on applications for the certification under Article 5 and on objections to the disposition for the applications, applications for certification of the changes under Article 12, paragraph (1) and objections to the disposition for the applications, and rescission of certifications in accordance with Article 23, paragraph (2) and objections to the rescissions. - (2) Certification examiners may attend the proceedings in which a petitioner or intervener states his opinions in accordance with the proviso of Article 25, paragraph (1) of the Administrative Complaint Review Act (Act No. 160 of 1962), as applied mutatis mutandis under Article 48 of the that Act, and may directly ask this person questions. - (3) Certification examiners are appointed by the Minister of Justice from persons with specialized knowledge and experience in the area of private dispute resolution. - (4) Certification examiners are to hold their office for two years and may be reappointed. - (5) Certification examiners are to work on a part-time basis.
+- Article 10 (1) Based on their specialized knowledge and experience, around 1000 certification examiners are appointed in the Ministry of Justice to offer their opinions to the Minister of Justice on applications for the certification under Article 5 and on requests for administrative review of the disposition for the applications, applications for certification of the changes under Article 12, paragraph (1) and requests for administrative review of the disposition for the applications, and rescission of certifications in accordance with Article 23, paragraph (2) and requests for administrative review of the rescissions. - (2) Certification examiners may attend the proceedings in which a requestor for review under the provisions of Article 31, paragraph (1) of the Administrative Complaint Review Act or an intervener under the provisions of Article 13, paragraph (4) of that Act states the person's opinions, and may directly ask persons concerned with proceedings under the provisions of Article 28 of that Act. - (3) Certification examiners are appointed by the Minister of Justice from persons with specialized knowledge and experience in the area of private dispute resolution. - (4) Certification examiners are to hold their office for two years and may be reappointed. - (5) Certification examiners are to work on a part-time basis.